deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 "My government is taking matters into its own hands and preparing to enforce the Quarantine around Earth with extreme prejudice."

 Kirk stood still, processing this.
-Finally, speaking delicately, he asked.
+Finally, speaking delicately, he was able to summon up his wits to ask the important question.

-"Could you please define "extreme prejudice?"
+"...Could you please define *'extreme prejudice?'"*

 Vedreg's strips were completely inert, showing no colour at all, not even a neutral paleness, a sign of deepest sorrow and regret.
 He handed over an infopad.

 "As of right now, a fleet of warships is en route to Sol.
 Their objective is to deploy an experimental device."

-"A weapon?!"
-Kirk couldn't believe it.
+"A *weapon?!"* Kirk couldn't believe it.
 He began scanning the files as Vedreg replied.

 "Mercifully not.
 Panicked herd beasts though they are, my people are not genocidal.
 No, this device will simply erect a containment barrier around the entire system.
 Powered by a fraction of Sol's own radiation, it will last for several million cycles."